stefancaspersz/oss-security-tools/README.md

    1. Typosquatting
    1. Obfuscation
 14. Publish a malicious npm package
+   1. What is your target? (use TVPO)
+      1. Dependency confusion
+      1. Typo-squat
+      1. Legitimate value?  ie., You aren't tricking target into installing.
+Instead, you are giving something they want.
    1. Create a [npm account](https://www.npmjs.com/signup)
    1. Build a realistic npm package
       1. Use this [repository](https://github.com/sourcecodered/example-npm-package) to create first npm package
    1. Connect legitimate GitHub Repo in npm user profile
    1. Add collaborators
    1. Learn how to create a package and publish
+15. Research what the bad guys are doing so we can learn from them - 30 mins
+   1. OSV
+   1. GitHub Advisory Database (GHSA)
+   1. PyPi Malicious Registry
 15. Targeting Developers - 30 mins
    1. git level attacks
       1. Commit signing